 Scoters are medium-sized sea ducks that breed near lakes or slow-moving rivers on the Arctic tundra from Labrador to Alaska.
-The Surf Scoter and White-winged Scoter (Melanitta fusca) both have a global Conservation Status of Least Concern, due to their large population sizes and broad ranges, despite the fact that the population trends for both species indicate a decline (BirdLife International 2015).
+The Surf Scoter (Melanitta perspicillata) and White-winged Scoter (M. fusca) both have a global Conservation Status of Least Concern, due to their large population sizes and broad ranges, despite the fact that the population trends for both species indicate a decline (BirdLife International 2015).
 The Black Scoter (M. americana) is listed as Near Threatened due to suspected recent population declines (BirdLife International 2015).
-Threats include hunting, particularly along the east coast of North America, as well as possible habitat degradation and increased harvest of mussels for human consumption (Bordage and Savard, 2011; Savard et al., 1998).
-All three species use the mid-Atlantic study area in large numbers during their nonbreeding period (Chapters 5 and 8), and they are listed in several state wildlife action plans in the region (Atlantic Coast Joint Venture 2008).
+Threats to these species include habitat degradation, oil spills, human disturbance (such as disturbance from high-speed ferries) and commercial shellfish harvests (Anderson et al., 2015; BirdLife International, 2015).
+All three species use the Mid-Atlantic study area in large numbers during their nonbreeding period (Chapters 5 and 7), and they are listed in several state wildlife action plans in the region (Atlantic Coast Joint Venture 2008).
 The USFWS has identified them as high priority species, and specifically identified the importance of understanding their movements and distributions in relation to future offshore wind energy development (Atlantic Coast Joint Venture 2008).
 Common Scoters (M. nigra) in Europe have been displaced from feeding or roosting grounds for several kilometers surrounding offshore wind energy development, resulting in short-term effective habitat loss (Langston 2013; Leonhard et al. 2013).
 The species returned to a facility footprint at a project in Denmark three years after construction, although whether this was a result of habituation or changes in prey distributions, or both, remains unclear (Petersen and Fox, 2007).
-Vessel traffic is also known to disturb scoters, though the degree of this disturbance varies by species (Chapter 13; Schwemmer et al. 2014).
+Vessel traffic is also known to disturb scoters, though the degree of this disturbance varies by species (Schwemmer et al., 2014; Williams et al., 2015a).

-Scoters were the most abundant avian genus observed over the course of the study, with 43,339 individuals observed (25% of all wildlife observations) and were most abundant in the mid-Atlantic between October and May (Chapters 5, 8 and 17).
+Scoters were the most abundant avian genus observed over the course of the study, with 43,339 individuals observed (25% of all wildlife observations), 3,468 of which occurred within the Maryland study area (Chapters 5 and 7).
+This genus was most abundant in the Mid-Atlantic between October and May (Chapters 5, 7, and 11).
 The majority of scoter observations were not identified to species, but observations included at least 30% Black Scoters, 9% Surf Scoters, and 0.001% White-winged Scoters.
-Satellite tagged Surf Scoters spent an average of 133 days in the region during winter, generally arriving in the study area between mid-October and mid-December.
-They departed the study area between early January and mid-May, and followed the coastline north to breeding and molting areas in northern Canada.
-This route was reversed during fall migration as birds returned to wintering areas in or near the mid-Atlantic.
 In the digital aerial survey video, 77% of flying scoters (all species) were flying below 20 m in altitude; 19% were between 20 m and 200 m.

-Satellite tagged Surf Scoters spent >50% of their time in the study area within or at the mouths of the bays (Chapter 20).
-Core use areas of Surf Scoters identified by satellite telemetry may have been heavily influenced by capture locations, but survey and telemetry data both showed that scoters use habitat characterized by shallow nearshore waters with high primary productivity (Chapters 12, 17, and 20).
-Large aggregations of scoters were most consistently observed during surveys at the mouth of Chesapeake Bay and just south of the mouth of Delaware Bay, within roughly 20 km of shore (Chapter 17).
-In the mid-Atlantic, scoter distributions appear to be mainly located closer to shore than most proposed offshore wind energy development (Chapters 12, 17, and 20).
+Survey data showed that scoters used habitat characterized by shallow nearshore waters with high primary productivity (Chapters 9 and 11).
+Large aggregations of scoters were most consistently observed during surveys at the mouth of Chesapeake Bay and just south of the mouth of Delaware Bay, within roughly 20 km of shore (Chapter 11).
+In the Mid-Atlantic, scoter distributions appear to be mainly located closer to shore than most proposed offshore wind energy development (Chapters 9 and 11;

+Meattey et al., 2015).
 They could experience considerable disturbance from development activities in nearshore areas, however, as well as vessel activity related to projects located in WEAs or other offshore areas (particularly if vessel activity occurred near the mouths of Chesapeake Bay and Delaware Bay).